Frequently Asked Questions (FAQ)

 COMPARISON SET GUIDELINES

-Winery Minimum — A comparison set must include a minimum of four participating wineries, not including the subject winery.
+Winery Minimum — A comparison set must include a minimum of five participating wineries, not including the subject winery.
 The minimum number of properties must report data before performance data will be released.

 Winery Composition — No single winery can account for more than 50% of the total participating Revenue of a competitive set, excluding the Revenue of the subject winery.